oxedions/banquise/README.md

 # 2. Using Banquise

-Admin sys beginner notes: if you feel lost, keep in mind that Banquise is just automatically reproducing some part of what was done manually here: https://www.sphenisc.com/doku.php/system/linux_cluster
+Admin sys beginner notes: if you feel lost, keep in mind that Banquise is just automatically reproducing some part of what was done manually [here](https://www.sphenisc.com/doku.php/system/linux_cluster)

                                             OK, time to dive in.
 Please follow each step.
                                            /